-Since its founding in 2005, AFCR has been focused on funding basic cancer research in major cancer institutes, medical centers and universities in Asia, especially in Hong Kong, China and Singapore.
-Our organization’s Scientific and Medical Advisory Board carefully evaluates and selects only top cancer scientists and research physicians throughout the region.
-These include those at the following institutions:
+Asia is a unique region with extremely high burden of cancer, as it is the most populous in the world and home to both advanced and developing economies.
+Since its founding in 2005, AFCR has been focused on funding basic cancer research in major cancer institutes, medical centers and universities in Asia.
+Our organization also coordinates and facilitates international collaborative platform programs.
+AFCR’s Scientific and Medical Advisory Board carefully evaluates and selects only top cancer institutions and programs:

 - National Cancer Centre Singapore

-- University of Hong Kong (2nd / 25th)
+- University of Hong Kong

-- Hong Kong University of Science and Technology (7th / 37th)
+- Hong Kong University of Science and Technology

-- Chinese University of Hong Kong (9th / 49th)
+- Chinese University of Hong Kong

 - Tianjin Medical University Cancer Hospital

-- Tiantan Hospital
+- Beijing Tiantan Hospital